rrahman99/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ##Identifiers

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+<li> subject - The ID of the test subject
+<li> activity - The type of activity performed when the corresponding measurements were taken
 ##Measurements
 [1] "timeBodyAccelerometer-mean()-X"                 "timeBodyAccelerometer-mean()-Y"                 "timeBodyAccelerometer-mean()-Z"                 "timeBodyAccelerometer-std()-X"
  [5] "timeBodyAccelerometer-std()-Y"                  "timeBodyAccelerometer-std()-Z"                  "timeGravityAccelerometer-mean()-X"              "timeGravityAccelerometer-mean()-Y"